 In the HIP program, the first $2,500 of covered medical expenses is paid for out of a special savings account called a Personal Wellness and Responsibility (POWER) Account.
 The state will pay most of the expenses, but members are also required to make a small contribution each month.
 These POWER Account contributions can be made by a member's employer or a not-for-profit organization.
 HIP members get to choose a health plan that will manage and track the POWER account and collect the member's portion each month.

-Monthly POWER Account contributions are determined by income and will be approximately 2 percent of a family income.
-An estimate of your monthly contribution account can be found online at hip.in.gov.
+Monthly POWER Account contributions are determined by income.
+An estimate of your monthly contribution account may be found online at POWER Accounts ... https://www.in.gov/fssa/hip/about-hip/power-accounts

 POWER Account contributions are a key part of the Healthy Indiana Plan.
 Members who make contributions on time each month participate in HIP Plus, in which they have better benefits and predictable costs.
 Members with certain income levels who choose not to make their POWER Account contributions will be removed from the program and not be allowed to re-enroll for six months.